chrix75/Gemini/README.md

 ```:forbidden v```
 The vector _v_ contains a list of errors mustn't be found while the comparison of 2 strings.

-> When a case in a validator is encoutered then it overrides all others.
+> When a case in a validator is encountered then it overrides all others.
 > Thus, if :max-errors is set to 3 and :forbidden set to [:sub] then the rule invalidates any comparison when a subsitution is found, even if the substitution is the first error.

 ### The default rule